AhmedTohamy01/React-Netflix-Clone/README.md

 - Password input field.

 - Sign-in Button: It has a validation option, if any field in the form is empty it will be disabled.
 If the form fields have any data it will be active and will send the data to the firebase database in the backend for authentication.
+It has also an error handling function.

 - Link to Sign-up Page:  it redirects you to the sign-up page.

-Currently, the form doesn't have an error handling function, for example, if you enter a wrong password it will not allow you to login, but also it will not show you an error, it doesn't have also any validations for the data entered in the email or password field  (This will be added in a later milestone).

 ***3) Footer:***
 It contains useful links users may need it.